turingschool/front-end-curriculum/projects/number-guesser.md

 title: Number Guesser
 ---

+## Overview
-Build a game where the user guesses a number between 1 and 100.
+- Build a game where the user guesses a number between 1 and 100.
-Phases 1-3 must be on your master branch.
-If you elect to incorporate Phase 4, it must be on its own branch.
+- Phases 1-3 = MASTER branch for evaluation.
+- If you elect Phase 4, create a separate branch for that work.

 ## Phase One: Basic Requirements

 The application should have the following user interface components:

-Zero State:
+#### Zero State:
 - An input field for guessing the number
 - A button for submitting a guess
 - A button for clearing the input field
 - A button that resets the game

-User's Guess:
+#### User's Guess State:
 - Display the user's most recent guess
 - Display results and feedback:
   - If their guess is too high, it should display: "That is too high"
   - If their guess is too low, it should display: "That is too low"
   - If the guess is correct, it should display: "BOOM!"

-Some things to think about:
+#### Some things to consider:
 - Input fields,regardless of their "type" attribute, store their values in strings.
 You'll need to use `parseInt()` to turn it back into a number.
 - You'll need a strategy for [generating random numbers][rand].